zwave-js/node-zwave-js/docs/api/zniffer.md

 	 * Supported regions and their names have to be queried using the `getFrequencies` and `getFrequencyInfo(frequency)` commands.
 	 */
 	defaultFrequency?: number;

+	/** Limit the number of frames that are kept in memory. */ maxCapturedFrames?: number;
 }
 ```